-The competition is open to students in grades one through 12 from Louisville Metro public, private or parochial schools and showcases the student's take on the Kentucky Derby in different artistic style, media and form.
-This year, more than 30 schools submitted over 200 pieces of artwork for the competition.
+The competition was open to students in grades one through 12 from Louisville Metro public, private or parochial schools and showcases the student's take on the Kentucky Derby in different artistic style, media and form.
+In 2018, more than 30 schools submitted over 200 pieces of artwork for the competition.

 McKean's oil painting, flecked with gold leafing, of horses coming down the stretch with the famed Twin Spires in the distance was judged to best "capture the spirit of the Kentucky Derby".
-She will receive six box seats to Kentucky Derby 144, a ribbon, plaque and a certificate.
-PRP's art department will also receive $500 for art supplies.
+She received six box seats to Kentucky Derby 144, a ribbon, plaque and a certificate.
+PRP's art department also received $500 for art supplies.
 Her work will be professionally framed and displayed in the Museum for one year.

 For a complete list of other distinctive and divisional award winners, click here.